California Sales and Use Tax & Audit Guide

 Determining Local Sales and Use Tax Rates in California

-The district surtax applies if the sale is made within or delivered to a location within the respective county.
-As California is a mixed origin based state, state, county and local taxes are determined based on the seller’s location, while district taxes are based on the buyer’s location.
+The district surtax applies if the sale occurs or your deliver property to a location within the respective county.
 State and local taxes are remitted to the state as part of the California sales and use tax return.
-The combined California + local sales and use tax rates for the largest 30 cities as of October 1, 2020 are listed below.
+The combined California + local sales and use tax rates for the largest 30 cities as of January 1, 2023, are listed below.
 A comprehensive list can be found here.

 I Should Have Collected California Sales Tax, But I Didn’t

-If you determine your business has nexus but you have not collected California sales tax, the primary options are to:
+If you determine your business has nexus in California, but you have not collected or remitted California sales tax, primary options include:

 Option 1: Register to Pay Back Taxes, Penalties, and Interest

 Sometimes the best solution for a business is simply to register with California and pay back taxes, penalties, and interest.
-A VDA is not cost-effective if the past liabilities and penalties are minimal.
-Be wary of the tax professionals that recommend doing a VDA in these cases, they are looking to make a buck rather than looking out for your best interests.
-If you’re unsure what your past liabilities are, contact us and one of our state tax professionals will work with you to conduct an analysis and help you make the right choice for your business.
+A VDA is not always cost-effective depending on the amount of your liability.
+If you’re unsure of that amount, contact us for an analysis on the potential scope of your liability.

 When to consider registration and payment: